Stephanie Aaronson: Federal Reserve Board (2000–2018)

 After graduating with her Ph.D. in economics, Aaronson began working at the U.S. Federal Reserve Board (FRB) in 2000.
 Aaronson has spent the majority of her career working at the FRB, where she held a number of titles and positions over an 18-year period.
-These included serving as economist and principal economist in the Macroeconomic Analysis Section from 2000 to 2012, as section chief in the Macroeconomic Analysis Section from 2012 to 2014, and most recently as assistant director in the Division of Research and Statistics from 2014 to 2018.
-At the FRB, Aaronson's work involved analyzing monetary policy and producing economic forecasts.
-She also directed research about inflation and macroeconomic activity.
+These included serving as economist and principal economist in the Macroeconomic Analysis Section from 2000 to 2012, as chief of the Macroeconomic Analysis Section from 2012 to 2014,as an Assistant Director, and currently as Senior Associate Director in the Division of Research and Statistics.
+At the FRB, Aaronson's work involves contributing to the economic forecasts and supporting policymakers and the FOMC.
+She supervises the sections responsible for producing alternative forecasts and characterizing risks and uncertainty.

 Brookings Institution (2018–2022)

 Aaronson joined the Brookings Institution in October, 2018.
 She held the title of vice president and director of economic studies.
 She succeeded American economist Ted Gayer in this position.
 Her work at the Brookings Institution focused on labor force participation in the United States.